w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ## Summarized Problem

-As introduced, the current Thing Description interaction model does not take into account the complex interaction pattern used in well-known applications and frameworks.
+As introduced, the current Thing Description interaction model does not take into account the complex interaction patterns used in well-known applications and frameworks.
 In particular, action affordances fail to describe real-world actions that take time and have an impact on the physical world.
-Moreover, some scenarios require to describe (currently unbounded) realtionships between affordances that can result in specific interactions that a Cusumer can or have to perform to correctly interact with the remote Thing.
+Moreover, some scenarios require description of (currently unbounded) relationships between affordances that can result in specific interactions that a Customer can or is required to perform to correctly interact with the remote Thing.

 Possible challenges:
 - There is no definitive "state machine" for manageable actions; different solutions choose different state names or semantics